Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 Answer: If your transcript looks like the example above, you will need to reach out to your school requesting a letter from the registrar detailing each AP credit course breakdown (prefix, number, course name, credit hours, etc.).
 The letter will need to be sent via email to TMDSAS as soon as possible.
 You do not have to wait for this letter to be requested.

 While waiting for TMDSAS to receive and process the letter from your registrar’s office, you may enter AP coursework if you already know what the individual courses will be, or you can also request a letter be sent to you from the registrar as well (This is in addition to the letter being sent to TMDSAS).
 If you do not know what the breakdown will be, you may leave the AP credit off and a TMDSAS team member will manually add it once approved.

 Question 2: The AP credit I am trying to enter is listed as "AP English Language" for 4 credit hours on my transcript.
 The transcript does not have a course prefix or number.
 What do I enter for the prefix and number?

-Answer: You can follow the similar instructions for regular coursework without a defined prefix and course number, as shown on page 28 of the Application Handbook.
+Answer: You can follow the similar instructions for regular coursework without a defined prefix and course number, as shown in the [Education History and Coursework] section of the Application Guide.
 However, if you wish for this AP credit to count as a pre-requisite and included in your PCR, you will need to contact your registrar for the course breakdown.